Skip to Content

 • source - an object with either url (for remote specs), path (for local specs) or object (for inline specs).
 The url variant can also be extended with fallback property, that points to a local file path to be used when the remote URL is not reachable.

-• getModuleName - a string or a function that defines the name of the generated RPC module.
+• getModuleName - a string or a function that defines names of the generated RPC modules.
 The string can be nestjs-operation-id, described at NestJS page, or any other string that will be used as is.

 • apiRoot (optional) - a string that defines the root URL of the API, that can be overridden by passing apiRoot option to each method.
 Required when servers property is not defined in the OAS document.